 How to import a public SSL certificate into a JVM

-When connecting two servers via HTTPS, the public SSL certificate from each server must be loaded on to the other server.
+When connecting two servers via HTTPS, the public SSL certificate from each server must be added to the other server's JVM truststore.

 There are 2 ways to import a public SSL certificate into a JVM: